idealabasu/idealab_jekyll_source/content/projects/archive/drew-carlson.md

 ---
 archived: x
-description: This project explores the design and development of a robotic gripper using low cost materials.
+summary: This project explores the design and development of a robotic gripper using low cost materials.
 It uses a four-bar mechanism to grasp objects.
 The system is back driven until the finger makes contact with an object.
 The servo continues to drive over coming the force of a spring holding the gripper in a open position